-Travelers who wish to work, study, or participate in internships should contact their host countries to find out if they will need a visa.
+Travelers who wish to work, study, or participate in internships should contact the Ministry of Foreign Affairs for their host country to find out whether they will need a visa.

-The European Commission says short-stay visas can be issued by any Schengen Area country.
-These visas enable recipients to travel within the area for up to three months during any six-month period.
+The European Commission states that short-stay visas can be issued by any Schengen Area country.
+These visas enable recipients to travel within the Schengen Area for up to three months during any six-month period.

-You must file an application for a Schengen visa at the embassy or consulate of the country you plan to visit.
-If you plan to travel to more than one Schengen country, you must apply with the country where you'll be spending the most time.
+You must file an application for a Schengen visa at the embassy or consulate of the country you where you plan spend the most time.

 If you plan to visit several countries for equal amounts of time, you must apply at the embassy consulate of the country whose border you will cross first when entering the Schengen Area.

 Discover whether you are required to apply in person and learn how to schedule your Schengen visa appointment here.